 I Peter 2:2-10

-I think Yogi Berra once said, in his original way of stating the unmistakably obvious, that “Things are more like they are now than they have ever been before.”
+I think Yogi Berra once said, in his characteristic way of stating the unmistakably obvious, that “Things are more like they are now than they have ever been before.”
 That’s a little like one of my favorite definitions of home.
 To me, home is where you feel more like yourself than anywhere else.
-Some people prove this in a backward way by going to any lengths to keep away from their houses at night, so little do they feel at home there.
-The cast of characters in the old TV series, Cheers, dramatized that sad fact.
-Of course, the corner bar isn’t the only substitute for home.
-Many people feel more at home at work than in their houses.
-Others may be more at home at the ball park where they are free to say loud and obscene things to players and umpires, behavior frowned upon in many homes but not at many sporting events I have attended.
+Some people prove this in a backward way by going to any lengths to keep away from their houses at night, so little do they feel themselves to be at home there.
+The cast of characters in the old TV 1980s series, Cheers, dramatized that sad fact.
+Of course, the corner bar isn’t the only substitute people find for home.
+There are many folks who feel more at home at work than in their houses.
+Others may be more at home at the ball park where they are free to say loud and obscene things to players and umpires, behavior frowned upon in many homes but not at a lot of sporting events I have attended.

 If our ideas of home are varied, so are the limitations on those who are able to be at home around us.
 Remember the family or families in the neighborhood where you grew up who always seemed to have 3 or 4 extra children with their feet under the dinner table at night?
-In my neighborhood, they were the people who could never feel at home unless everyone else in their neighborhood felt that way too.
-I also remember the cool white house across the street and a few doors down from my family home.
-From my childhood memory, it was inhabited by pasty-skinned people who always wore starchy-looking clothes.
-My parents said it was an immaculate home, though I couldn’t verify that.
+In my childhood neighborhood, they were the people who could never feel at home unless everyone else in their neighborhood felt that way too.
+In contrast, I also remember a cool white house across the street and a few doors down from my family’s home.
+In my childhood memory, it was inhabited by pasty-skinned people who always wore starchy-looking clothes.
+My parents said it was an immaculate home, though I couldn’t verify that from any personal experience.
 Children, as far as I know, were never allowed inside.

 Some folks think of home as a place where ancestors are celebrated.
 I remember a high school history class in which we were each asked in turn to say something about one of the ancestors in our families who were celebrated by some well-worn family story.
-I told a few details about the only truly famous ancestor I know, my great great great grandfather Tompkins, who was Vice president when James Monroe was president.
+I told a few details about the only moderately famous ancestor I know of, my great, great, great grandfather Tompkins, former governor of New York who served as vice president of the United States when James Monroe was president.
 The boy seated next to me followed my story with a strange sort of one-upmanship.
-His great grandfather had been hung for stealing horses.
+His great grandfather had been hung in Texarkana for stealing horses.
 You’ll never guess which story made a bigger impression on the class.

 In John 14 it appears that in Jesus’ view it isn’t human fathers or mothers that matter when it comes to salvation.
 My friend with his horse-thieving great grandfather and I with my blue-blooded ancestor each have equal access to the only parent that matters, our Father in heaven.
 It is no wonder that people have found John 14 to be such a source of comfort for centuries.
 When folks gather following the death of a loved one, as often as not, John 14 is read to comfort them.
 Why do you suppose that is?